NawafHA/Academic-Resume/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am an MSc student in Mechanical Engineering at KAUST advised Prof. Aamir Farooq at the Chemical Kinetics and Laser Sensors Laboratory.
+I am an MS student in Mechanical Engineering at KAUST advised Prof. Aamir Farooq at the Chemical Kinetics and Laser Sensors Laboratory.
+Alongisde my work at KAUST, I primarily conducted my thesis at the National Research Council of Italy's Institute of Photonics and Nanotechnologies (CNR-IFN).
 I previously did my undergraduate studies at the University of Southern California, where I worked with Prof. Costas Synolakis and Prof. George Ban-Weiss.
-My research interests include laser diagnostics, clean thermal energy and soft robotics.
+My research interests include laser diagnostics, optoelectronics, and atmospheric chemistry.

-At KAUST and USC, I’ve worked on spectroscopy research involving advanced laser diagnostics (paper accepted as oral in PROCI 2022), low-pressure stainless steel shocktube combustion, and the development of novel soft robotics.
-I have also worked on CFD and hyperelastic simulations in ANSYS and Solidworks.
+At KAUST and the National Research Council of Italy, I’ve worked on developing high-speed Dual Comb Spectroscopy in the Mid-IR, laser diagnostics for HCN in the mid-IR (paper accepted as oral in PROCI 2022), and low-pressure stainless steel shocktube combustion.
 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.